 Here’s the skinny:

 - Family Names–Reading and Writing the Ones We Love: Over the past two years our Family Playing Cards have seen a lot of action.
 We’ve used them to play Go Fish!, Memory, Old Maid, you name it.
 Some days we’d just play with the males, and other days, we’d play with the females.
 Sometimes we’d break them up into families.
 Some days we’d play with kids and other days we’d use adults.

 The Family Playing Cards are in the basket, ready to go!

 Though they took some time to initially create, the kids love them.
 I’d definitely recommend having a set and including family, close friends, playgroup buddies, and pets.

-The Family Playing Cards Template is here to download if you’d like.
+The family memory cards 2011 blank is here to download if you’d like.
 All you need to do is print them out on cardstock, write family names (make two for each person!), and add photos.
 I used clear contact paper to keep them safe, but you don’t need to go that route.